-Tonight the B launch their wir The varsity oper College, will be games all season ing a conference crease the tensi arcund openers.
+Tonight the B launch their wit The varsity oper College, will be games all season ing a conference crease the tensi arcund openers.
 Chalmers with n extensive drill a the squad in tipto go.
-This comb turning letterme: tens the general blv.

-In Doc Kugler has a true and in: out exaggeration the best yet seen George Mead. tl footed forward: running mate Pa high scorer, shou spectacular shot. counter Mead les total of 10 points year will prove to

-Kugler Ca

-The other two bons and Walter ent and Juniors 1 ly well in the ma If what they has this season is an skill, we can exp the coming seaso abundant with a Benson, Ingouf Blanchette, and available for acti Benson and Ingo last year's squad. the Bisons should Vermonters as 1 year's conference
+This comb turning letterme tens the general bly.
+Kugler Ca In Doc Kugler has a true and in: out exaggeration the best vet seen George Mead, tl footest forward: running mate Pa high scorer, shou spectacular shot. counter Mead les total of 10 points year will prove to The other two bons and Walter ent and Juniors.
+1 ly well in the ma If what they have this season is an skill, we can exp the coming seaso abundant with a Benson, Ingouf Blanchette, and available for acti Benson and Ingo last year's squad. the Bisons should Vermonters as year's conference (Continued or Varsity Basketball Squad, 1

-(Continued or

-Varsity Basketball Squad, 1